 The bottom line

-It pays to be an educated and smart grocery shopper.
-Find out where the health traps are.
-Food manufacturers’ bottom line is selling products and being able to manufacture them as cheaply as possible, even if it cost you your health.
-They will fool you with healthy looking slogans but read the side panels and back of the box, bag, container, or can of the food you are thinking of purchasing.
-As food journalist Michael Pollin wrote in some of his books, if you can’t pronounce the ingredients or if they didn’t exist when your grandmother was alive, you might think twice about purchasing the product.
-Remember that sugars come in many forms and high fructose corn syrup is especially harmful to your health.
-Trans-fats are on the way out, but they are still around and they do cause heart disease.
-Eating some fat can be a good thing, especially when the low fat product has more sugar (as most of them do) than the fattier version.
+It is important to be an educated consumer and smart grocery shopper.
+Look out for the health traps.
+Food manufacturers’ bottom line is selling products and being able to manufacture them as cheaply as possible, even if it costs you your health.
+According to food journalist Michael Pollan, if you can’t pronounce the ingredients or if they didn’t exist when your grandmother was alive, you might think twice about purchasing the product.

-Before you go shopping, be up to date on what good nutrition is.
-Being a vigilant consumer will “add hours to your day, days to your year and years to your life.”
+Before you enter the supermarket, be up-to-date on what good nutrition is.
+Being a vigilant consumer will “add hours to your days, days to your years and years to your lives.”

 Great article, thanks!
 Straight to the back or side of the container!